Where can I find the WISEid person upload file format?

 Staff members who need to be associated to a section in Roster are also required to have Local Person IDs assigned.
 Schools must assign staff both a WISEid and Local Person ID to properly pull into WISEdata for Roster.

-WISEid is available to school personnel who have had their DSA (District Security Administrator) set them up with WISEid roles in ASM by using their WAMS ID.
+WISEid is available to school personnel who have had their DSA (District Security Administrator) set them up with WISEid roles using WISEsecure by using their district provided email address or their WAMS account user ID.

-Use your WAMS ID and password to log into the application via the Secure Home.
+Use your WAMS ID and password to log into the application via WISEhome.

 The file format may be located in the following WISEid Person Upload File Format.
 If needed, a person template is available within the upload function to easily create a file to upload.